Table of Contents

 Optimize Your Google Business Profile

-An optimized Google Business Profile will lay the foundation for all other reputation management efforts.
+An optimized Google Business Profile will lay the foundation for all other reputation management for law firms.
 Formerly referred to as "Google My Business," Google Business Profile is a platform designed specifically for local companies in specified industries, including the legal sector.

 Use Review Manager